 495. Advanced Studies - A seminar in a field designated by the instructor.
 Preparation and presentation of research papers are central to the course.
 Prerequisite: previous work in or related to the topic of the seminar; students are urged to consult the instructor if they are doubtful about the nature and quality of their previous work.
 May be repeated for additional credit in a different field of study.
 Recent offerings include Jane Austen; James Joyce; G.B.
-Shaw; Early English Drama Exclusive of Shakespeare; C.S.
-Lewis; Novels of the American West; Three Southern Writers; Shakespeare's History Plays; Renaissance Poetry; Irish and Scottish Women Writers; Walt Whitman's America; Shakespearean Comedy.
-Four Credits Fall Semester
+Shaw; C.S.
+Lewis; Novels of the American West; Three Southern Writers; Shakespeare's History Plays; Renaissance Poetry; Irish and Scottish Women Writers; Walt Whitman's America; Shakespeare and Marlowe.

-299, 399, 499.
+Four Credits Spring Semester 299, 399, 499.
 Readings in Literature - Designed to fill in gaps in knowledge of important authors and works and of major trends and patterns.
 Readings under tutorial supervision of an instructor assigned by department chairperson.
 May be repeated for additional credit in a different field of study.
 Prerequisite: departmental acceptance of application (forms available in department office).